raralabs/hike/parser/newPeg/README.md

             file(userinfo.csv)| zero or more transform functions | stdout();;

     Plot
-        - It is used to print the abstract tree on the console.
+        - It is used to plot the data.
-        - syntax: plot(absTree)
+        - syntax: plot(widget)
         - usecase:
-            steps for the abstree building
-            plot(abstree)
+            plot(BarWidget)

     Blackhole